Blackymas/NSPanel_HA_Blueprint/docs/customization.md

 ```

 ### Set display as a light

+> [!WARNING]
+> This was incorporated to the core yaml and therefore is deprecated as a customization.
+> If you have this added as a customization, please remove it to avoid conflicts.

 You can set your display as a light in Home Assistant, so you can control the brightness and turn on/off just like any other light,
 and even use this in your automation to control when your panel is on with the same automation you use for your lights: